 Clinical research in the field of cardiovascular medicine should be initiated by a collaborative group of clinical researchers and performed according to GCP guidelines.

-ECRI is a non-profit organization that brings together expert clinical researchers and supporting industries in order to perform clinical studies to improve health care and expenditure in the cardiovascular field and to perform these clinical studies according to international regulations and within pre-defined budgets and timelines
+ECRI is an academic research organization that brings together expert clinical researchers and supporting industries in order to perform clinical studies to improve health care and expenditure in the cardiovascular field and to perform these clinical studies according to international regulations and within pre-defined budgets and timelines.